willianfrancas/extensionChrome/README.md

 # extensionCrhome
-Creation app in the extensiondo Google Crhome
+Creation app in the extension Google Chrome